SebastianMaciel/react-minimalist-form/README.md

 ❌ Optional Validation: Define validation rules and control error state when needed.

+🌳 Nested Names: Use dot or bracket notation in `name` attributes to update nested fields automatically.

 ## Installation

 Install the library using `pnpm` (recommended) or your preferred package manager.